rtm516/GeyserMC-wiki/FAQ.md

 ## Can I use Geyser with Ngrok?
 Unfortunately Ngrok is TCP-only, so you will not be able to use Geyser with Ngrok.

+## Can I use Buycraft with Geyser?
+You sure can!
+Buycraft supports Java & Bedrock players via the Offline store mode **(Recommended to be used with Floodgate)**
+### Steps to create a store to support both versions
+- Buycraft-> Create Webstore
+- Select Game-> Minecraft Offline
+- Continue-> Click "Create my Webstore"
+- Name your server & Select currency-> Continue
+- Select Game Server-> Continue
+- Download the plugin version that best suits your server.
+- Execute the secret command from your servers console

+Your store is now setup to support Bedrock & Java players

+**(PLEASE NOTE, BEDROCK PLAYERS MUST INCLUDE THE PREFIX)**